KMHSTG/Ketsui-NoLockOnSound/README.md

 # **Ketsui - No Lock-On Sound**

-Patch that removes the beeping lock-on sound effect entirely from the Ketsui arcade rom.
+This patch removes the beeping lock-on sound effect entirely from the Ketsui MAME rom.
+It has no other effect.
-It does nothing else, and the patched rom retains full gameplay/demo compatibility with an unmodified one.

 ## Patching Instructions: